DIY Bocce Ball Court You Can Build in a Weekend

 And of course, don’t forget your bocce ball set and scoreboard. 😉 You can change it up and use a horseshoe kit too.

-Prepare the Ground for the Bocce Court
+Prepare a Level Ground for the Bocce Court

 Step 1 – Apply Waterproofing Stain to Boards

 Brush a couple of coats of waterproofing stain on your 4’x4′ boards on all sides first and let dry.
+You will use these later as your court’s wooden border.

 Step 2 – Measure and Mark the Bocce Court Outline